zeljkoobrenovic/grounded-architecture/_posts/2022-03-05-operating-model.markdown

 </style>

 <br>
+Data and people are necessary, but they are not sufficient.
+Even with a strong grip on reality and a healthy collaborative network, an architecture practice still needs a way to turn insight and relationships into repeatable decisions, coordinated action, and visible impact.

-In this section, we will explore the **Operating Model**, a crucial element of the Grounded Architecture framework (see Figure 1).
-The Operating Model offers a **structured approach** to how an architecture practice operates within an organization.
-It outlines the **principles, governance structures, and operational practices** that guide architects in their daily tasks.
+That is the role of the **Operating Model** in Grounded Architecture (see Figure 1).
+It provides the **principles, governance structures, and working practices** that help architecture function as an organizational capability rather than as a collection of isolated efforts.

-Designed to be **flexible and adaptive**, the Operating Model evolves alongside the organization while consistently focusing on **delivering value** through architecture.
-It ensures that architectural efforts align with business goals and are effectively coordinated across teams and domains.
+The challenge is to create enough structure for architecture to matter without creating so much process that it slows the organization down.
+For that reason, the operating model should be **flexible and adaptive**.
+As the organization evolves, the model should evolve with it while keeping architecture aligned with business goals and coordinated across teams and domains.

 <br>